Floorp-Projects/Floorp/devtools/docs/contributing/landing-code.md

 If you don't have the privileges, you can also ask your mentor to land the code.
 In fact, they might even initiate that for you once the code review is approved.

-To request the landing, add the *Check-in Needed* Tags to the review (*Edit Revision*).
+To request the landing, ask your reviewer to land the patch.

-Someone looks at review marked with `Check-in Needed` a few times a day, verifies they have an associated **approved** review, and then attempts to land them.